escalier-lang/escalier-next/docs/rfcs/0004-mutable-types.md

 ## Basic Semantics

+The following rules apply to both assignments and passing arguments to functions and methods (which is really just a way of assigning arguments to parameters):
 - both mutable and immutable values can be assigned to immutable variables
 - mutable values can only be assigned to mutable variables, but immutable value cannot

-If an object or collection type is marked as mutable, then all of its fields or elements are also mutable.
+If an object or collection type is marked as mutable, then all of its fields or elements are also recursively mutable.

 **Example:**
 ```ts